bwalia/wslproxy/README.md

 ./bootstrap.sh "dev" "whitefalcon" "$JWT_TOKEN" "DOCKER"

 ```
-# Steps to run on Kubernates
+# Deployment onto to the Kubernates
 NOTE: MAKE SURE YOU HAVE KUBESEAL IN YOUR SYSTEM
 1. Create a .env file with following details:
 ```